-To investigate blue crab movements in the Gulf of Mexico, we will be tagging and releasing 31,000 crabs throughout the bays, estuaries, and offshore waters of the Gulf.
+To investigate blue crab movements in the Gulf of Mexico, we are tagging and releasing blue crabs throughout the bays, estuaries, and offshore waters of the Gulf.
 Our tags are orange 1″ x 2″ plastic rectangles wired around the crab’s spines.
 This tagging project will allow us to track the movements of spawning females and better understand the biology and movements of this valuable species.
 You can contribute to the success of this project by clicking below to report any tagged crabs you catch.
-There is a $5 or $50 reward for each reported tag.
+There is a $5-50 reward for each reported tag.

 January 10, 2018: After a busy fall tagging season, we’re now up to 13,500 crabs tagged across the Gulf of Mexico.